fernanipmo/CFTICCD3820611/Mod07/ZZ-lab/Lab 07 Access resource secrets more securely across services_fpm.md

 3. Enter the email address for your Microsoft account, and then select **Next**.

-4. Enter the

-   password

-   for your Microsoft account, and then select
+4. Enter the password for your Microsoft account, and then select Sign in.

-   Sign in

-   .

    > **Note**: If this is your first time signing in to the Azure portal, you will be offered a tour of the portal.
 If you prefer to skip the tour, select **Get Started** to begin using the portal.